karma-coin/karmacoin-verifier/README.md

 and copy over the generated files to your Dart project.

 ### Timestamps
-All timestamps should be in miliseconds using chrono.
-Use milliseonds in clients when working with timestamps.
+All timestamps should be in milliseconds using chrono.
+Use milliseconds in clients when working with timestamps.

 ```rust
 use chrono::prelude::*;